axelvaldez/radical-companies/_posts/4-radical-model/2022-11-23-what-about-leftover-violence.markdown

     <div class='_center'>
      <img
       src='/assets/img/pic-do-it-scared.svg'
-      width='70%'
+      width='30%'
       alt='There is a horizontal gray box labeled I WANT TO DO THIS.
 Below it there are two boxes, a green one on the left labeled DO IT and a gray one on the right labeled BUT I AM SCARED.
-Bellow that box there is a green box labeled DO IT SCARED.'>
+Bellow that box there is a green box labeled DO IT SCARED.' style='float:right;'>
     </div>
    <li>Brainstorm the alternatives.</li>
    <li>In the end, the group will be a little <em>more</em> decentralized and more transparent.</li>